Guillermo Reynoso Mota

 He was often seen as a potential closer, but faltered when the opportunity to take the role arose, although he had considerable success at times as a set-up man.
 However, consistency was a problem for him, and he moved from team to team in his major league career as a result.
 He only saved 10 games during his career, in 743 pitching appearances, all of them in relief.

 In May 2012, while playing for the San Francisco Giants, Mota was suspended for 100 games for a second violation of MLB's Drug Policy.
 The Commissioner's office said the right-hander tested positive for Clenbuterol.
-In November 2006, while with the New York Mets, Mota was suspended for the first 50 games of the 2007 season.
+Previously, in November 2006, while with the New York Mets, Mota had been suspended for the first 50 games of the 2007 season.
 Mota came back to finish the 2012 season with the Giants, and then pitched three times in the postseason, giving up 4 runs in 1 2/3 innings.
 He was not used as the Giants swept the Detroit Tigers in the 2012 World Series, then did not pitch anywhere in 2013 before announcing his retirement as spring training got under way the next year.

 - Won two World Series with the San Francisco Giants in 2010 and 2012 (he did not play in the 2012 World Series)